TheFrenchGhosty/blog.thefrenchghosty.me/content/posts/reviews/civilization-5-2010-vs-civilization-4-2005-video-game-review.md

 Civilization 5 compared to 4 is more enjoyable to play:

-- the UI/UX is better (though it's missing a UI for the space victory, to know your progress in it, you have to go through a highly unclear menu, and, from what I found, do the math yourself for the number of boosters)
+- the UI/UX is better (though it's missing a UI for the space victory which was in 4: a UI that shows your progress in the space victory by showing you which spaceship part you have and which you don't.
+In 5, you have to go through a highly unclear menu, and, from what I found, do the math yourself for the number of boosters)
 - the way it looks is more enjoyable
-- hexagons instead of squares is genuine better
+- hexagons instead of squares is genuinely better
-- the unit "stacking" being gone is genuinely a good thing (even if the AI gets worse because of it)
+- the unit "stacking" being gone is genuinely a good thing (even if the AIs get worse because of it)

 ...but it's also a far worse "game".